rickliujh/techblog/README.md

    (3) quartz | q => run any quartz support sub commands
 ```
 As the instruction of the menu you can use `p` to run a local server to preview, equals to `npx quartz build --serve`, sop to update blog context but not update quartz, and any other command available for quartz cli is available in `ctl.sh` by using command `bash ctl.sh quartz [quartz sub-command]`.

+> [!warning]
+> To be able to use ctl.sh you have to make sure three things:
+> - you local environment are able to use git to communicate with github repository
+> - the .ssh/ in your home directory is configured properly for purpose above
+> - the repository has specified user.name and user.email in order to run inside of container environment which don't have global gitconfig setup

 Feel free to fork the repository if you want to use giscus with Quartz.